 - Fresh herbs: chives and cilantro (often called coriander in Asian cuisine).
 Mint leaves and thai basil are also yummy if you want to try some different herbs!

 - Peanut sauce: no need to buy peanut sauce, easily make it at home with creamy peanut butter, gluten free soy sauce, water and honey.
 You can use regular soy sauce if you're not worried about a food allergy or intolerance!

 How To Make Fresh Vietnamese Spring Rolls

 Keep scrolling for complete recipe and instructions.
 We'll start here with a super quick rundown!

 - Add a dash of olive oil to a frying pan and place on medium low heat.
 Place shrimp in a small mixing bowl, add olive oil and spices.
 Sauté shrimp until fully cooked through and set aside.

-- Next, set pot of salted hot water on the stovetop and turn heat to high.
-Once water comes to a boil, cook rice noodles according to instructions on package. (while you wait for water to boil move onto to veggie prep below).
+- Next, set a pot of salted hot water on the stovetop and turn heat to high.
+Once water comes to a boil, cook rice noodles according to instructions on package. (while you wait for water to boil, grab a cutting board and move onto to veggie prep below).
 Drain and rinse noodles and cut into thirds.